AlAminKh03/E-sports-client/README.md

-# Getting Started with Create React App
+This project name
+# E-Sports

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was react with [](https://github.com/facebook/create-react-app).

 * in this project i've learned how to create a website with react
 * learned about authentication